 Founder of the International Learning Animals Study Institute together with his wife José, he develops and promotes a knowledge paradigm, consisting of both theory and practice, within a liberation battle for Animality.

-The “immersive” combination of a practical and critical approach regarding animal science and the coexistence with an extended family of animals, support his activities of study developments, academic and non-academic lectures and other activities of diffusion where Francesco illustrates, explains and teaches the application of the Learning Animals socio-cognitive model of learning, of relationship development and facilitation-ability.
+The “immersive” combination of a practical and critical approach regarding animal science and the coexistence with an extended family of animals, support his activities of study developments, academic and non-academic lectures and other activities of diffusion where Francesco illustrates, explains and teaches the application of the Learning Animals socio-cognitive model of learning, of liberation, of relationship development and facilitation-ability.

 Described by his university mentor and the former Director of the International School of Ethology (Erice, Italy), the late Danilo Mainardi, as “a man who works with his head and his heart and his hands,” Francesco “walks the walk and talks the talk,” integrating scientific knowledge into ethical day-to-day practice.